QMCPACK/qmcpack/nexus/docs/user_guide/rmg.rst

 the quantity is inapplicable to the detected run type, or an invalid unit is requested.

-Note: PWSCF and RMG analyzers share the exact same access patterns and return types for obtaining physical quantities.
+RMG follows the same physical-quantity access patterns and return types shown for :ref:`PWSCF data analysis <pwscf-data-analysis>`.

 Loading data from a simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For a calculation created with :func:`~pwscf.generate_pwscf`, pass the simulation object to :func:`~nexus.analyze_output`.
+For a calculation created with :func:`~rmg.generate_rmg`, pass the simulation object to :func:`~nexus.analyze_output`.
 The factory loads a saved analyzer image when present; otherwise it constructs and analyzes an analyzer.